Call for Papers: 2024 Annual Conference

-The division is particularly interested in papers that fall into one of two distinct categories: (1) Traditional Research Papers and (2) Engagement in Practice (Work-In-Progress) Papers.
+The division is particularly interested in papers that fall into three distinct categories:

-The Traditional Research Papers are full papers that address scholarly research on the impacts of community engagement on students, community partners, and/or faculty.
-Abstracts for this category will be accepted on, but are not limited to, research on the following topics:
+Traditional Research papers are full papers that address scholarly research on the impacts of community engagement on students, community partners, and/or faculty.
+Traditional Research papers are typically 30 pages or less.
+Session structure will include 15 minute presentations followed by five minutes of moderated Q&A. Topics may include, but are not limited to, the following:

-- Scaling community engagement to large numbers and/or high percentages of engineering students;
+- Scaling community engagement to large numbers of engineering students;

 - Innovative approaches to integrating community-based efforts into the engineering curriculum;